RedisInsight/RedisDesktopManager/docs/bulk-operations.md

 ### Set TTL for multiple keys

-As you know Redis is an in-memory database.
-You should be careful and set appropriate TTL for all keys otherwise redis can consume all memory, crash or stop responding.
+As you know, Redis is an in-memory database.
+You should be careful and set appropriate TTL for all keys otherwise Redis can crash or stop responding after consuming all available memory.
 If you realized that some keys have wrong TTL values or don't have TTL at all you can fix it using RESP.app:

 ![](http://resp.app/static/docs/bulk_ttl.png?v=1)

-### Copy keys from one redis server to another
+### Copy keys from one Redis server to another

-Sometimes you need to copy some keys from a production redis server to local for debugging or vice-versa.
+Sometimes you need to copy some keys from a Production Redis server to local one for debugging or vice-versa.
-You can achieve it by writing custom script, but it's much easier to just make a couple of clicks in RESP.app to copy keys:
+You can achieve that by writing custom script, however it's much easier to just make a couple of clicks in RESP.app to copy keys:

 ![](http://resp.app/static/docs/bulk_copy.png?v=1)

 > !!! warning "Limitations"
-  Currently RESP.app support only copying data between redis-servers with the same RDB version.
+    Currently RESP.app supports only copying data between redis-servers with the same RDB version.
     Usually it means that major versions of both Redis servers should be the same.

 ### Import keys directly from RDB files

 Usually, production Redis servers have [AOF or RDB back-ups or persistent files](https://redis.io/docs/manual/persistence/).
-While AOF files are basically a file with all commands that should be played again to reconstruct original dataset, RDB files don't have such flexibility.
+While AOF are basically a file with all commands that should be played again to reconstruct original dataset, RDB files don't have such flexibility.
-Therefore, RESP.app provides a convenient way to easily import data for debugging and testing directly from RDB file instead of creating additional load to your production system.
+Therefore, RESP.app provides a convenient way to easily import subset of data for debugging and testing directly from RDB file instead of creating additional load to your Production system.

 ![](http://resp.app/static/docs/bulk_import_rdb.png?v=1)